Life is quite literally a beach with these beautiful beaches.

 1. Ruislip Lido Beach, West London

-Believe it or not, the closest beach to London is actually on the Central Line!
-In Ruislip, West London, a 700-acre woodland nature reserve is home to a gorgeous natural lake, with a genuine sandy beach!
+Believe it or not, the closest beach to London is actually on the Piccadilly Line!
+In Ruislip, West London, a 700-acre woodland nature reserve is home to a gorgeous natural lake, with a genuine sandy beach.
 Woodland trails, a miniature train, and pirate ship for kids are also on offer, but despite what you may see in the photo above, swimming is technically not permitted.
-Nearest stations: Ruislip and Northwood Hills, Zone 6 – it’s then a 20 minute walk.
+Nearest stations: Ruislip and Northwood Hills, Zone 6 – it’s then a 20-minute walk.
+Find out more here.

 2. Frensham Beach, Surrey